Bridge over Saint Volodymyr Descent: Final project

 The order to build a new pedestrian and bicycle bridge was issued by Kyiv City State Administration in February 2017, the project's architect had to be decided in a contest.
-In October 2018, Proektni Systemy LTD was chosen as a winner with a project of Andriy Myrhorodskyi, it featured a 210 meters long steel bridge with glass elements.
+In October 2018, Project Systems LTD was chosen as a winner with a project of Andriy Myrhorodskyi, it featured a 210 meters long steel bridge with glass elements.
 In November, SpetsAvtoBud had won the tender to build the footbridge, structural steel with ultimate tensile strength of 420 MPa for the construction was fabricated in Azovstal and Okean.

 The land preparation began in December 2018.
 The construction of piers was started in February 2019, the descent was temporarily narrowed with fence to place the cranes.
 The installation of spans began in March, the final one was installed in April, Klitschko posted a video in Facebook where, following the tradition, the champagne bottle was placed between two spans to be broken during the locking.
 In May, the installation of glass panels began as well as repair of park space near the bridge that was cleared up for the construction.